darkfriend77/SimpleAi/README.md

 ![](ReadMe/simpleaiconsole.png)

-One to two paragraph statement about your product and what it does.
 Simple A.I. is using **HsProtoSim**, which I created for simulation purpose, currently there more less all basic cards implemented and some classics.